-I am an anthropologist and artist interested in borders, temporality, post-conflict material culture and social life, memory and heritage.
+I am an anthropologist and artist interested in post-conflict borders, material culture and social life.
 Currently, I am a PhD researcher in Anthropology at the University of Oxford.

-Most recently, I have co-founded the reading and research group, Critical Coffee Reading, to facilitate a space of dialogue for people interested in the study of Cyprus and other coffee-reading geographies.
+Alongside research, I am actively involved in facilitating spaces of dialogue through event programming.
+I have co-founded the reading and research group, Critical Coffee Reading, for the study of Cyprus and other coffee-reading geographies.
+Currently, I am the Events Coordinator for Border Criminologies and the Editorial Intern for American Ethnological Society.
 Notably, I was the Lead Curator for the Fashion Heritage Exhibition at the Cyprus High Commission (2023) and was the recipient of the FUAM Art Prize and the FUAM People's Choice Awards (2021).
 For my most recent CV please click here.

 If any of your interests resonate with mine, I would love to hear from you.